 3. Ensure the kick drives into the target and not up in front of the target.
 This basic front kick wants to travel straight, like a bullet and not in an upward arching movement.

 4. As the foot reaches the target, the ankle goes from a 90 degree bend to straight.
 The foot points forward with the toes curled back, making sure the ball of the foot hits the target.

 5. At full extension the kicking leg should snap back vigorously while keeping the knee high; this technique, if done correctly, should release a shock effect into the target.

 When you first learn karate it is important to spend time on the basic techniques, you should also take karate classes at a good dojo.

-Great care should be taken when practicing karate moves, if practiced incorrectly they may cause injury, so please find a qualified karate instructor and sign up for their karate classes.
+Great care should be taken when practicing these karate moves for beginners, if practiced incorrectly they may cause injury, so please find a qualified instructor and sign up for their karate classes online or off.